• Skip to primary navigation

 Cut into squares and serve with your favorite salsa on the side.

 Such a dilemma!
-How to spell the main ingredient in this recipe.
+How to spell the main ingredient in this Green Chile and Egg Casserole.
 I take comfort in knowing even Webster's dictionary offers three spellings.
 The old journalist in me yields to the Associated Press preference for "chili" with an "i" instead of an "e," but no matter how you spell it, this is a delicious way to serve green chilis.

 The Inspiration

-I've been making Chili Relleno Casserole for years!
+I've been making Green Chili Egg Casserole for years!
 It's adapted from a recipe I found in the Healthy Homestyle Cooking cookbook back in 1994.
-It's the cookbook that inspired me use egg whites instead of whole eggs in this recipe.
+It's the cookbook that inspired me to use egg whites instead of whole eggs in this recipe.

 A serving of the chili relleno casserole with tomatoes and a small bowl of salsa.